smillidge/CargoTracker-J12015/ReadMe.md

             </env-entry>
 ```

-Alternative the ExternalRoutingService EJB can also retrieve the URL directly from JNDI.
+Alternatively the ExternalRoutingService EJB can also retrieve the URL directly from JNDI.
 If you bind the URL to JNDI at /graphTraversalUrlJNDI

 This can be done in GlassFish using the asadmin command